jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/Svelte cheat sheet.md

 ## this (refs)

 - the `this` binding lets you get a reference to an element or component, similar to refs in Vue or React
-    - The value will be undefined until mount, so use [[Development/Cheat sheets/Svelte cheat sheet#^23473f\|onMount]] when working with the elements
+    - The value will be undefined until mount, so you should only work with the elements inside [[Development/Cheat sheets/Svelte cheat sheet#^23473f\|onMount]] or event handlers

 ```html
 <script>